DasDarki/protolsd/README.md

 ProtoLSD is a custom DSL (domain-specific language) for creating protobuf definitions but simpler, more readable and more powerful.

 ## Configuration
 ProtoLSDs behavior is configured by a configuration file.
-The configuration file should be placed at the root of the project and must be named `.protolsd.toml`.
+The configuration file should be placed at the root of the project and must be named `protolsd.toml`.

 ## Specification
 The ProtoLSD specification is based on the official protobuf specification version 3.
 Following are the additional features of ProtoLSD.